bi1yeu/focusfriend/README.md

 Focusfriend is a small [Google Apps Script](https://www.google.com/script/start/) utility that clones a subset of [Clockwise](https://www.getclockwise.com/)'s functionality.

+Today, its features are:

+- schedules lunch block, dynamically adjusting to events around lunchtime
-Today, its only feature is to automatically schedule focus time blocks during sufficiently long gaps in your calendar.
+- schedules focus blocks during sufficiently long gaps in your calendar
+- reschedules Focusfriend events as other events in your calendar shift around

 ## Usage